mengxis/mengxis.github.io/index.md

 ---

 ## Hello!
 I am an ABD Ph.D. candidate in Economics at the University of Pittsburgh.
-My research lies at the intersection of information economics, behavioral economics, and game theory, focusing on how limitations in knowledge and control over the information environment shape communication and learning.
+My research lies at the intersection of information economics, behavioral economics, and game theory, with a focus on how limitations in knowledge and control over the information environment shape communication and learning.

-I joined the University of Akron as a Visiting Assistant Professor in August 2025 and am on the 2025–2026 job market, available for interviews.
+I will join Tsinghua University as a postdoctoral researcher under the supervision of Dr. Zhen Zhou.

 {% include_relative _includes/workingpapers.md %}

-{% include_relative _includes/otherpapers.md %}

 {% include_relative _includes/workinprogress.md %}